How to Create a FinTech Startup: A 6-Step Guide

 Every venture begins with an idea.
 To create a unicorn FinTech startup, it’s imperative that you first ruminate on a cut-throat idea that can disrupt the market as you desire.

 If you’re an aspiring FinTech startup founder, you should brainstorm yourself or with your decision-making team.
 Remember the great rule of brainstorming: no idea is wrong.
+You should consider all possible ideas for fintech startups that could occupy the market.

 Jot your thoughts down as they flow so you can further streamline your ideas to the most viable ones.